pbojan/cryptocoins-desklet-cinnamon/README.md

-## Crypto Currency Ticker (Desklet) for Cinnamon
+## Cryptocurrency Ticker (Desklet) for Cinnamon Desktop

-Cinnamon Desklet that displays the current price of more than **600+ crypto coins** and their daily percent changes.
+Cryptocurrency Ticker (Desklet) for Cinnamon Desktop that displays the current price of more than **600+ cryptocurrencies**, and their daily percent changes.

-Official website for news and updates: http://cryptocurrencyticker.info/
+The official website for news and updates about this Cryptocurrency Ticker: http://cryptocurrencyticker.info/

 ![Desklet screenshot](screenshot.png)